nrclark/grouplib/README.md

      Creates a target group.

 `$(call group,groupname)`
      Returns a handle to the target group's semaphore.
-Can be used to represent all of the group's outputs.
+Can be used in a dependency to list represent all of the group's outputs.
 Should be used as the sole target of the recipe that builds the target group.

 `$(call group_deps,groupname)`
      Returns a list of the group's dependencies.
 If any of the group's